 How to get here

-The Amble begins just outside of Pietermaritzburg.
-The closest airport is King Shaka International, an hour's drive along the N3 north of Durban.
+The Amble begins just outside Pietermaritzburg.
+The closest airport is King Shaka International, about half-an-hour's drive along the N3 north of Durban.

 Best time to visit

-All year round, but winter often includes snow on the Drakensberg mountains.
+All year round, but winter (June to August) often includes snow on the Drakensberg mountains.

 Tours to do

 White-water rafting, kayaking and safari tours at Zingela Safari & River Company near Weenen.